nuodb/nuodbaas-webui/ui/customizations.md

 User-specific customizations are edited in the UI settings page and stored in browser local storage under `nuodbaas_webui_userSettings`.

 The `custom.json` file is intended to override or extend the defaults from `base.json`.
-This file can be replaced by volume-mounting the docker container at `/usr/share/nginx/html/theme/custom.json` or by setting the helm value `nuodbaasWebui.customJson` with the content of the file (i.e. by using the `--set-file` option.
+This file can be replaced by volume-mounting the docker container at `/usr/share/nginx/html/theme/custom.json` or by setting the helm value `nuodbaasWebui.cu stomConfig` with the content of the file (i.e. by using the `--set-file` option.

 ## `views` customizations